Semantically Guided Action Anticipation: Introduction

-Based on this observation, we introduce \mnamelong, a novel approach to domain adaptation which guides source and target spaces to develop semantic-geometric inter-relationships reflecting the structure of a reference space (Figure~\ref{fig:teaser}(bottom)).
-As shown in recent works, language can provide a semantic space agnostic to the nuances of visual observations enabling robust zero-shot generalization~\cite{Radford2021LearningTV,Devillers2021DoesLH} and supporting domain robustness~\cite{Dunlap2022UsingLT,Wang2024LanDALM,Huang2023ASS,Min2022GroundingVR,kalluri2024tell}, hence we choose language to build our reference structured space in \mname.
-This assumes the availability for both source and target samples of natural language descriptions, which can be generated from available captioning models \cite{Li2023BLIP2BL} or collected from the web at a fraction of the cost of typical human labeling procedures~\cite{kalluri2024tell}.
-Specifically, \mname employs a 3-stage approach to structurally align the source and target representation spaces while allowing each domain to preserve its typical patterns.
-In Stage 1, textual class labels are mapped to a domain-agnostic reference space representing their relationships at the conceptual level.
-In Stage 2, a language model is trained to map textual captions to the reference latent space in order to provide pseudo-labels for target samples Finally, in Stage 3, a cross-domain classifier is trained to encourage domain-specific representations to follow the reference structure.
+Based on this observation, we introduce \mnamelong, a novel approach to UDA which guides source and target spaces to develop semantic-geometric inter-relationships reflecting the structure of a reference space (Fig.~\ref{fig:teaser} (right)).
+As shown in recent works, language can provide a semantic space agnostic to the nuances of visual observations, enabling robust zero-shot generalization~\citep{Radford2021LearningTV} and supporting domain robustness~\citep{Dunlap2022UsingLT,Wang2024LanDALM}, hence we choose language to build our reference structured space in \mname.
+This assumes the availability of both source and target samples of text descriptions, which can be generated from captioning models \citep{Li2023BLIP2BL} or collected from the web at a fraction of the cost of human labeling~\citep{kalluri2024tell}. \mname employs a 3-stage approach to structurally align source and target representation spaces while allowing domains to preserve typical patterns (Figure~\ref{fig:method_SDLS}).
+In Stage 1, textual class labels are mapped to a domain-agnostic reference space representing their semantic relationships.
+In Stage 2, a language model is trained to map captions to the reference latent space, providing pseudo-labels for target samples.
+In Stage 3, a cross-domain classifier is trained to encourage domain-specific representations to follow the reference structure.

-Experiments demonstrate the superiority of \mname over existing state-of-the-art methods across $18$ different domain adaptation scenarios sourced from four diverse image and video datasets, with gains of $+3.32\%$ on DomanNet~\cite{Peng2018domainet}, $+5.75\%$ on GeoPlaces~\cite{Kalluri2023GeoNetBU}, $+4.77\%$ on GeoImnet~\cite{Kalluri2023GeoNetBU} and $+1.94\%$ mean per class accuracy on EgoExo4D~\cite{Grauman2023EgoExo4DUS}.
-We further report ablations to analyze the specific contributions of our design choices.
+Experiments demonstrate \mname's superiority over existing SOTA methods across $18$ different domain adaptation scenarios sourced from four diverse image and video datasets, with gains of up to $+3.32\%$ on DomanNet~\citep{Peng2018domainet}, $+5.75\%$ on GeoPlaces~\citep{Kalluri2023GeoNetBU}, $+4.77\%$ on GeoImnet~\citep{Kalluri2023GeoNetBU} and $+1.94\%$ mean per class accuracy on EgoExo4D~\citep{Grauman2023EgoExo4DUS}.
+We further report ablations to analyze the specific contributions of our design choices and compare LAGUNA's performance against SOTA zero-shot massive MLLMs.